bahadiryildirimeem/PCA9685-Driver/README.md

  PCA9685Init() function.
 There's no need extra configuration.

  NOTE: All PC9685s' configuration registers are same registers.
 If you want to configure every PCA9685 individually you need to change handle structure and init function.

-When you found a debug please inform me.
+ When you found a bug please inform me.

  You can find implementation videos below links.